TEDxCornell/temp-site/design-plan/design-journey.md

 1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?

-   Christine C is a junior studying stats is from California and is at cornell university and is a vibrant young mind.
+   Lavinia is a junior at Cornell, studying Info Science.

 2. Does the user belong to your audience of the site?

    > If “No”, what’s your strategy of associating the user test results to your audience’s needs and wants?
 How can your re-design choices based on the user tests make a better fit for the audience?

-   No, They are not part of my audience but they apply to clubs regularly so it is correlated.
-I would make question more general about learning about clubs and applying in general.
+   No. She does not want to join the TEDx team or be a speaker.
+But she has experiences applying to other clubs through their websites, so she should be familar with the tasks provided by us.
+We should be safe to generalize the test result to our audience.

 ### Participant 4 -- Testing Notes (Final Submission)

 > When conducting user testing, you should take notes during the test.

+1.
+- quickly looked at the main navbar
+- "ok, no Apply page"
+- scrolled down in Home
+- saw the entry to apply as a member

+2.
+- looked to the navbar
+- went to Our Story
+- "here is much info about the club"

+3.
+- looked to the navbar
+- went to Past Events -- 2022 Talks
+- read through the session

+### Participant 5 (Final Submission)

+> Using your notes from above, describe your user by answering the questions below.

+1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?

+   Junior L. is a junior from Chino Hills CA, and works out a lot.

+2. Does the user belong to your audience of the site?

+   > If “No”, what’s your strategy of associating the user test results to your audience’s needs and wants?
+How can your re-design choices based on the user tests make a better fit for the audience?

+   No not part of my audience as they are not into TedXCornell but they also are part of Breakfree club and applied to other clubs before.
+I can make questions more general as usual.

+### Participant 5 -- Testing Notes (Final Submission)

+> When conducting user testing, you should take notes during the test.

-This user quickly scrolled down home screen and found the boxes to apply.
-They then for the second task went to FAQ page and clicked the first drop down to complete this task.
-They lastly found the past events tab and looked around.
+This user found all the tasks very quickly with no complications.
+They quickly found the tab box to apply.
+Then they found the faq page and looked around.
+Then they went to past events and looked around.

 ## Website Revision Based on User Testing (Final Submission)

 > What changes did you make to your design based on user testing?

 From the user testing, it is clear one of the main goals to learn about the club and where to apply is easy to find which is a success.
-One change to make may be to make the FAQ more consise so users don't have to scroll through every question as the order is hard to know.
-Maybe put the most Frequently asked questions or have users figure out where they need guidance then questions accordingly.
+One change we made was to make the FAQ more consise so users did not have to scroll through every question.
+We put the most Frequently asked questions or have users figure out where they need guidance then questions accordingly.
 Overall, the testing was successful and little change is needed.

 ## Grading (Final Submission)